RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 #####cenpack

 #####STRAND_STRAND_WEIGHTS
+First value:  Boolean (0 or 1).
+If 1, includes a distance score term for strand pairing.

-First value = ss_lowstrand If 1, scores based on distance between strands; if 0, just scores whether or not they are paired Second value = ss_cutoff; cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing)
+Second value: cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing).

 ###"Smooth" terms
 Centroid score terms that have been optimized with smoothed data and a larger dataset than the original.
 #####cen_env_smooth